Teens and Weight Lifting: Facts vs Fiction

 Growing muscles requires slightly different training techniques – which we will save for another blog post.
 Thirdly, lifting weights might even limit the amount of injury risk in other sports.
 So, like most kids in their teens who play different sports all year round and have other hobbies which include physical activity outside of school, lifting weights may serve to protect against injury.

 The main take-away is that weight training is safe for teenagers.
-As long as they train under the guidance and supervision of a qualified Physiotherapist and have been medically cleared.
+As long as they train under the guidance and supervision of a qualified Brisbane exercise physiologist and have been medically cleared.
 A great way to do this would be during any of the Pivotal Motion exercise classes where several different exercises can be completed in any on session exposing the individual to a variety of movements.
 As the Jedi say “May the force be with you”.
 Force being, in this case, a loaded barbell during a squat.
 Sorry not sorry for the Star Wars pun!
 Happy lifting.